Orakl Network

 List, Inser, Remove, Activate And Deactivate Orakl Network Listeners

 The Orakl Network Listener is a microservice that is part of every Orakl Network solution (VRF, Request-Response).
-The listener configuration includes chain, service, address and eventName property.
+The listener configuration includes , , address and eventName property.
 The Orakl Network Listener listens for an event defined as eventName emitted from smart contract address.

-The Orakl Network CLI provides commands to modify both permanent or ephemeral state of Orakl Network Listener.
+The Orakl Network CLI provides commands to modify both or of Orakl Network Listener.
 The list of supported actions is shown below:

 Permanent State